 1908: Death of Aldous Huxley’s mother.

-1910: Huxley suffered an illness, keratitis punctata, which made his eyesight so bad he needed to learn braille.
+1910: Huxley suffers an illness, keratitis punctata, which makes his eyesight so bad he needed to learn braille.
 He recovered some vision later.

-1916: Disqualified from service in the First World War due to near blindness.
-He produced his first book.
-A collection of poems.
-Taught briefly at Eton after leaving university where Eric Arthur Blair (George Orwell) was one of his pupils.
+1916: He is disqualified from service in the First World War due to near blindness.
+He publishes his first book, a collection of poems.
+He teaches briefly at Eton after leaving university where Eric Arthur Blair (George Orwell) was one of his pupils.
 This was a disastrous period due to his inability to keep discipline in class.

-1917: During this period Aldous Huxley spent a lot of his time working as a farm labourer at Garsington Manor which was the home of Lady Ottoline Morrell.
-He met several notable people from the Bloomsbury Group such as Bertrand Russell and Clive Bell whilst at the house.
+1917: During this time Aldous Huxley spends many hours working as a farm labourer at Garsington Manor which was the home of Lady Ottoline Morrell.
+He meets several notable people from the Bloomsbury Group such as Bertrand Russell and Clive Bell whilst at the house.

-1918: Aldous Huxley is employed by the Air Ministry.
+1918: Huxley is employed by the Air Ministry.

 1920: Birth of his only child Matthew Huxley.
-Traveled extensively in France, Italy and then India and the USA.
+He travels extensively in France, Italy and then India and the USA.

 1920’s: Huxley works in the Brunner and Mond chemical plant at Billingham in Teesside where he was to learn much of the technology that appeared in his novels.
-He also lived in Italy where he became a friend of D.H.
+He also lives in Italy where he became a friend of D.H.
 Lawrence.

 1930: He has dinner with the occultist Aleister Crowley in Berlin.

-1931: He writes his most famous work “Brave New World” in four months.
+1931: He writes his most famous work “Brave New World” within four months.

 1933: Huxley edits the literary papers of D.H.
 Lawrence who had died in 1930.

 1937: He moves to the United States of America and lives in Hollywood, Los Angeles with his wife and son.

 1938: Huxley becomes a screenwriter for the Hollywood movie industry.
-He became interested in mysticism, vegetarianism and meditation and became a friend of J. Krishnamurti.
+He becomes interested in mysticism, vegetarianism and meditation and became a friend of J. Krishnamurti.
 He was also influenced by the Hindu Swami Prabhavananda and the Vedanta Society of Southern California.
-Here he was introduced to Christopher Isherwood.
+Whilst in LA he was introduced to the novelist Christopher Isherwood.

-1939: He won the James Tait Black Memorial Prize for fiction with the satirical novel “After Many a Summer”.
+1939: He wins the James Tait Black Memorial Prize for fiction with the satirical novel “After Many a Summer”.